-- Feel your cat’s gums.
+Pull back your cat’s cheeks and give them a gentle touch.
 They should feel wet.
 If they feel sticky, your cat is probably dehydrated.

-- Check to see if your cat has sunken eyes.
+Check to see if your cat has dull, unfocused, or sunken eyes.

-- Feel your cat’s coat and skin.
+Feel your cat’s coat and skin.
 Is it dry or flaky?
-If so, your pet may be dehydrated.
+If so, she may be dehydrated.

 Implementing a few simple changes at home can go a long way toward keeping your cat hydrated and feeling their best.

 It may help to have multiple water bowls out around the house and to make sure the bowls aren’t located near scary objects, such as washing machines or vacuum cleaners.

 Cats prefer running water, and there are a variety of products available that provide your pet with a moving stream of water.

 Cats generally don’t drink enough on their own and can get much of their daily water from wet food.

 If you notice an obvious change in your cat’s drinking habits, or if their symptoms persist after making the above changes you should immediately schedule a visit to the vet to determine the severity and to devise a treatment plan.
 With dehydration, time is of the essence, so be sure to get a possibly dehydrated cat medical care as soon as possible.

 At KOHA, we make cat food with up to 80% moisture to help keep our furry friends hydrated and happy.
 Our minimal-ingredient meals not only deliver essential hydration, but they also taste great and are chock full of the essential proteins your cat needs to thrive.
 Find the perfect formula for your feline.